 What grades will I need at A-level (or equivalent)?

 Queens' does not have a 'standard' offer.
 We always take the individual circumstances of an applicant into consideration when determining offer levels.
 For candidates taking A-levels we usually make offers at the level of A*AA for Arts subjects, Psychological and Behavioural Sciences and Veterinary Medicine and A*A*A for Science subjects and for Economics.
 We sometimes make offers above this level if the choice is between a tough offer and no offer at all.
-If a candidate has already taken sufficient modules to complete a full A2 in Maths, whether certificated or not, at the point of application, we will normally exclude this from their offer.
+If an applicant has taken both Mathematics and Further Mathematics then we will normally exclude Mathematics from their offer.
 This applies not just to applicants for Maths but in all subjects.
 For IB, we usually set offers at 776 in HL subjects plus a points total of 40-42 (including TOK and EE).
 Guidance about offer levels in other exam systems can be found on the Cambridge University website.